foresterre/sic/README.md

 _Convert images and perform image operations from the command-line._

-The sic image cli (sic) is a front-end for the [image crate](https://github.com/image-rs/image).
+`sic` (sic image cli) is a front-end for the [image crate](https://github.com/image-rs/image).
-Aside from the image operations supplied by the image crate, we provide a few additional helpful commands, such as diff, ourselves.
-We intend to also support various operations provided by the [imageproc](https://github.com/image-rs/imageproc) crate.
+Aside from image operations supplied by the image crate, a few additional helpful operations such as diff, are available.
+We intend to also support various operations provided by the [imageproc](https://github.com/image-rs/imageproc) crate in a future release.

 ### Installation